sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 :selection

-selected text in the editor
+Selected text in the editor.

 :left\_character

-the character to the immediate left of the caret
+The character to the immediate left of the caret.

 :right\_character

-the character to the immediate right of the caret
+The character to the immediate right of the caret.

 :word

-word surrounding the current caret
+Word surrounding the current caret.

 :line

-the line containing the caret
+The line containing the caret.

 :document

-the entire current document
+The entire current document.

 :clipboard

-the contents of the clipboard
+The contents of the clipboard.

 :scope

-(NOT YET IMPLEMENTED) As in TextMate: search backwards and forwards for the first character which is not matched by the scope selector of the command and use those as boundaries for the input.
+(NOT YET IMPLEMENTED) As in TextMate: search backward and forwards for the first character, which is not matched by the scope selector of the command and use those as boundaries for the input.

 :input\_from\_console

-take input from a shell window?
+Take input from a shell window?
 How do we specify which console?

 :none

-no input is needed by this command.
-When encountered in the **multiple symbol specifier** case, this symbol always terminates fallback evaluation
+No input is needed by this command.
+When encountered in the **multiple symbol specifier** case, this symbol always terminates fallback evaluation.

 :selected\_lines

-I'm not sure what this does or how it differs from :selection!!!
+I'm not sure what this does or how it differs from :selection.

 ### OUTPUT\_SPECIFIER